Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 This option is not available currently for Behavioral Cloning.

-Additionally, we have included basic [Python Profiling](Profiling.md) as part of the toolkit.
+Additionally, we have included basic [Profiling in Python](Profiling-Python.md) as part of the toolkit.
 This information is also saved in the `summaries` directory.